TheEightBot/enterprise-application-patterns-using-maui/accessing_remote_data.md

 If an app detects a failure when it tries to send a request to a remote service, it can handle the failure in any of the following ways:

 - Retrying the operation.
 The app could retry the failing request immediately.

 - Retrying the operation after a delay.
 The app should wait for a suitable amount of time before retrying the request.

 - Cancelling the operation.
 The application should cancel the operation and report an exception.

 The retry strategy should be tuned to match the business requirements of the app.
-For example, it\'s important to optimize the retry count and retry interval to the operation being attempted.
+For example, it's important to optimize the retry count and retry interval to the operation being attempted.
 If the operation is part of a user interaction, the retry interval should be short and only a few retries attempted to avoid making users wait for a response.
-If the operation is part of a long running workflow, where cancelling or restarting the workflow is expensive or time-consuming, it\'s appropriate to wait longer between attempts and to retry more times.
+If the operation is part of a long running workflow, where cancelling or restarting the workflow is expensive or time-consuming, it's appropriate to wait longer between attempts and to retry more times.

-**Note:** An aggressive retry strategy with minimal delay between attempts, and a large number of retries, could degrade a remote service that\'s running close to or at capacity.
-In addition, such a retry strategy could also affect the responsiveness of the app if it\'s continually trying to perform a failing operation.
+**Note:** An aggressive retry strategy with minimal delay between attempts, and a large number of retries, could degrade a remote service that's running close to or at capacity.
+In addition, such a retry strategy could also affect the responsiveness of the app if it's continually trying to perform a failing operation.

-If a request still fails after a number of retries, it\'s better for the app to prevent further requests going to the same resource and to report a failure.
-Then, after a set period, the app can make one or more requests to the resource to see if they\'re successful.
+If a request still fails after a number of retries, it's better for the app to prevent further requests going to the same resource and to report a failure.
+Then, after a set period, the app can make one or more requests to the resource to see if they're successful.
 For more information, see [Circuit breaker pattern](#circuit-breaker-pattern).

 **Tip:** Never implement an endless retry mechanism